tcezard/eva-sub-cli/README.md

 ### Shallow validation

-If you are working with extremely large VCF files and find that validation takes a very long time, you can add the argument `--shallow` to the command, which will validate only the first 10,000 lines in each VCF.
+If you are working with large VCF files and find that validation takes a very long time, you can add the argument `--shallow` to the command, which will validate only the first 10,000 lines in each VCF.
 Note that running shallow validation will **not** be sufficient for actual submission.